dannsam/xenko-docs/manual/graphics/graphics-compositor/index.md

 ## Create a graphics compositor

-Xenko includes a graphics compositor by default when you create a project.
+Xenko includes a graphics compositor when you create a project.

 If you need to create a graphics compositor, in the **asset view**, click **Add asset** and select **Misc > Graphics compositor**.